 - Verified script execution: Require a passphrase when assigning scripts to this location, or when adding minions to the location.

-After creating the location, Synthetics lists your Private location key so you can install a private minion.
+After creating the location, synthetic monitoring lists your Private location key so you can install a private minion.

-Each minion can run about 200 ping monitor checks per minute (about 8,640,000 checks per month).
+Each synthetics job manager or minion can run about 200 ping monitor checks per minute (about 8,640,000 checks per month).
 If the job queue for a particular location is growing, add additional minions.
 The exact capacity of the minions can vary, depending on:

 - Your network performance